 What to do if you are ill

-If you are ill and unable to study you should inform your supervisor as soon as possible even if you are studying at a distance.
-If your sickness absence extends or is likely to extend more than three days you should ensure your Head of Department is informed as per Regulations for Students.
+If you are ill and unable to study, you should inform your supervisor as soon as possible − even if you’re studying at a distance.
+If your sickness absence extends or is likely to extend more than three days, you should ensure your Head of Department is informed as per the Regulations for Students.

-If you are funded from a UKRI Training Grant, University Research Studentship or certain external sources you may be eligible to claim sick pay.
-For more information, contact your Supervisor, Administrator or the Studentships Finance Office.
+If you are funded by a UKRI Training Grant, University Research Studentship or certain external sources, you may be eligible to claim sick pay.
+For more information, please contact your Supervisor, Doctoral College support contact or the Studentships Finance Office email@example.com.

-If you are employed as a teaching assistant or on another casual contract, hourly paid workers are not entitled to occupational or company sick pay but you may be able to receive statutory sick pay (SSP) after three waiting days and not withstanding personal tax allowances.
-It is important, therefore, that any sickness absence of an hourly paid worker is reported in good time for payroll purposes in order for any payments to be made.
+If you’re employed as an hourly worker − as a teaching assistant or on another casual contract − you won't be entitled to occupational or company sick pay.
+However, you may eligible for statutory sick pay (SSP) after three days.
+Therefore, as an hourly paid worker, it's important to report any sickness absence in good time for payroll purposes, in order for any payments to be made.